BSV Forum - General - The Bloodshedpub

 https://www.facebook.com/FangirlNovel

-I know it may come as a shock, but I do occasionally agree with you, Scarlet. :) I did notice you mentioned emotional hurt, but the comments after yours took it in a physical hurt direction with their examples, so I felt the need to make the distinction in which parts I was agreeing with.
+I did notice you mentioned emotional hurt, but the comments after yours took it in a physical hurt direction with their examples, so I felt the need to make the distinction in which parts I was agreeing with.

 https://www.facebook.com/FangirlNovel